MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/d365fin_dev_blog.md

 The AL developer environment is evolving with frequent updates.
-Follow us on the [Dynamics NAV Team Blog](https://go.microsoft.com/fwlink/?linkid=834891) for the announcements.
+To stay up to date on the latest information and announcements, follow us on the [Dynamics NAV Team Blog](https://go.microsoft.com/fwlink/?linkid=834891).